HanaDigital/NovelScraper/README.md

 ### TO-DO
 - Add a way to add the cover page.
 [Its ez to do, but I'm lazy...]
-- Automate the calibre [.docx to .epub], using calibre modules
+- Automate the calibre [.docx to .epub], using calibre modules.

 ### Notes
 This is just a programme I made for fun and would love for your input,